emacs-tree-sitter/elisp-tree-sitter/README.md

 The author of tree-sitter articulated its merits a lot better in this [Strange Loop talk](https://www.thestrangeloop.com/2018/tree-sitter---a-new-parsing-system-for-programming-tools.html).

-## Building and Installation
+## Pre-requisites

-Requirements:
 - Emacs 25.1 or above, built with module support.
 This can be checked with `(functionp 'module-load)`.
-- [Rust toolchain](https://rustup.rs/), to build this package.
+- [Rust toolchain](https://rustup.rs/), to build the dynamic module.
 - [tree-sitter CLI tool](https://tree-sitter.github.io/tree-sitter/creating-parsers#installation), to build loadable language files from grammar repos.

+## Building and Installation

+- Clone this repo.
+- Build:
+    ```bash
+    ./bin/build
+    ```
+- Add this repo's directory to `load-path`.

 ## Getting Language Support
 This package is currently not bundled with any language.
 Language support is to be loaded from shared dynamic libraries.